 To go straight to the schools garden shop please click here.
-Remember Quickcrop give all schools 10% discount on all orders, please call us to receive your unique school code.
+Remember Quickcrop give all schools 10% discount on raised vegetable beds, please call us to receive your unique school code.
 Contact Andrew at 01 524 0884.

 An Introduction to School Vegetable Growing

 School vegetable growing is becoming more popular with the increased emphasis on healthy eating both at home and in the educational system.
 It is important to get children involved in growing as it gives a good understanding of where food comes from an is an exciting introduction to biology for primary school children.

 A high percentage of the fruit and vegetables we eat have been intensively sprayed with chemical pesticides, herbicides and fungicides to keep them looking good for sale and to extend their shelf life in the shops.
 Varieties are chosen for high yield rather than taste and in many cases are harvested before they are ripe to enable them to travel the long distances from where they are grown to the Supermarket shelf.
 Homegrown (or schoolgrown!) produce is healthier and more flavoursome than most shop bought vegetables and can be easily grown without the use of chemical pesticides or plant feeds.

 We need a revolution, we really do.
 As someone who stumbled into growing my own vegetables rather by accident and without any revolutionary zeal I can tell you that when one understands the slow and beautiful process of growing food you will naturally choose the healthier options and learn to appreciate really fresh food.
 You will find yourself far less likely to use chemical pesticides on food crops when the link between plant and plate is so clear and will feel much more connected to the food you eat.